SublimeText/TrailingSpaces/README.md

 ## Installation

-It should be available through [Sublime Package Contol](http://wbond.net/sublime_packages/package_control) and this is the recommended way of installing the plugin.
+It should be available through [Sublime Package Contol](http://wbond.net/sublime_packages/package_control) and this is the recommended way of installation.

-You can still install it by hand if you want.
+You can still install from github if you want.
 Go to your `Packages` subdirectory under ST2's data directory:

 * Windows: `%APPDATA%\Sublime Text 2`
 * OS X: `~/Library/Application Support/Sublime Text 2`
 * Linux: `~/.config/sublime-text-2`
 * Portable Installation: `Sublime Text 2/Data`

-Then clone this repository using [git](http://git-scm.com):
+Then clone this repository with [git](http://git-scm.com):

     git clone git://github.com/SublimeText/TrailingSpaces.git